stormpath/idsite-src/README.md

 bower install
 ```

-## `ez_dev`
+## Getting started with `ez_dev`

 Within this repository, there's a script called `ez_dev.sh`.
 This will setup a complete development environment for you
-to be able to work on your ID Site Content.
+to be able to work on your ID Site application.

 Before we get into running the script, let's take a step back to see what `ez_dev` sets up.
 If you want to jump right
 in, go to the [running ez_dev](#running-ez_dev) section.

 A typical flow for using ID Site is the following:

-1. You make a request of the `/login` endpoint of your application in the browser.
+1. Your make a request of the `/login` endpoint of your application in the browser.
-2. Your application redirects to Stormapth (api.stormpath.com)
+2. Your application redirects the browser to Stormapth (api.stormpath.com/sso).
-3. Stormpath redirects to the ID Site configured in the Stormpath Admin Console
+3. Stormpath redirects the browser to your ID Site, as configured in the Stormpath Admin Console.
-4. ID Site responds to your browser with the `login` view
+4. The ID Site application loads in your browser and presents the login form.

-When developing locally, you need an application that will connect to ID Site.
-And, in particular, ID Site being served
-locally from the `idsite-src` repo that you cloned so that you can rapidly make changes and see them in action in real
-time.
-And, there's a requirement that the traffic SSL encrypted.
+5. After login or registration, your browser is directed back to the server from step 1.

+When customizing ID Site on your local machine, you need:

+* A web server to handle steps 1 and 5
+* A web server to serve the assets at step 4, that would usually be handled by Stormpath.
+* SSL encryption for step 3, as required by Stormpath.

 The `ez_dev` script sets up the necessary architecture needed.
 The components are:

-1. `fakesp` - A minimal application that will connect to ID Site
+1. `fakesp` - A web server that will handle steps 1 and 5.
 2. `localtunnel.me` - A free service that sets up an HTTPS proxy from the public internet to a locally running server.
 3. `grunt serve` - A locally running instance of ID Site.